nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 (Recommended)
 Enter the command `export` and the current timetable will be exported as a sharable NUSMod Link.
-Or you can close the program by inputting `bye` and the links for all semesters will be provided.
+Or you can close the programme by inputting `bye` and the links for all semesters will be provided.

 ## FAQ